MAKE THE BILLIONAIRES AND BIG CORPORATIONS PAY

 We will also introduce a super-profits tax on big corporations, so the big corporations making super-profits pay their fair share.

-With the Greens in shared power after the next election, we will make the billionaires and the big corporations pay their fair share so we can roll back inequality, make the investments we need for the next decade and bring down the costs of the essential services you rely on.
+The Greens will make the billionaires and the big corporations pay their fair share so we can roll back inequality, make the investments we need for the next decade and bring down the costs of the essential services you rely on.

 But we will need to fight for the future.
-The big corporations and billionaires fill the pockets of Liberal, Nationals and Labor with political donations, and only by putting the Greens in balance of power can we force the next government to take on these powerful interests.
+The big corporations and billionaires fill the pockets of Liberal, Nationals and Labor with political donations, and only the Greens will force the next government to take on these powerful interests.

 Adam and the Greens will: